rghartmann/misc/interview.md

 ## How do I answer these questions?

-Honestly.
-That's the key part - always speak the truth.
-Companies are not looking for "saving the world" examples; Instead, they're looking for _consistent positive behaviour_ when dealing with challenging situations.
-To convince them of that, you draw from examples in your past work history, looking for stories that match what you are being asked about, and then _tell them as a narrative_.
+With honesty.
+That's the key part - draw examples from past experience.
+Often, people improvise (when not straight lying) to deliver an answer they believe makes them look good.
+Do not do this.
+Experienced interviewers are skilled in picking up your exaggerations; They are themselves experienced professionals, having delivered multiple real-world problems.
+They can tell when you're polishing your story.

+Instead, understand that companies are not looking for "perfect examples" but realistic ones.
+Be honest about your own shortcomings, focusing on what you learned and what you'd do differently with your newly-gained knowledge.
+Absolutely highlight your accomplishments and talk about how you are raising the bar in different aspects of your work, but do so by making claims accompanied with data.
+Companies want to see that you have _consistent positive behaviour_ at work, and an ability to _learn and develop_ new skills as you progress in your career.

 Let's look at an example:

 _At Amazon on 2020, my team was tasked with delivering a new feature on the payment service; By Q4, we should accept a new payment method, with complete integration with reconciliation and fraud services.
 I was tasked with integration to the fraud services.
 My first challenge was in consuming their APIs without incurring into throttling limits and other non-functional concerns; We expected a high throughput due to ramped up adoption of the new payment method, and had to provision capacity to adequately handle customer traffic.
 I conducted weekly sync ups with Frauds team to, at first, clarify our requirements, and then track deliverables on their end to ensure our launch could happen on time and without issues.
 I had to escalate two issues to principal engineers in order to resolve minor technical conflicts, but otherwise the reviews happened on time and on schedule.
 The project was launched in October 2020, on time, and adoption of the new payment method was 7% above expectations.
 Despite this, our capacity planning ensured that we did not incur into throttling issues, leading to a 5% below average number of incidents, compared to other popular payment methods._

-Let's look at reasons why this is a great answer.
+Why is this an acceptable answer?

-## Have a method
+## The SBI method

-I strongly favour `SBI` - *S*ituation, *B*ehaviour, *I*mpact - which can also be referred to as `STAR` (Situation, Task, Action, Results).
-It boils down to a simple idea:
+I strongly favour the `SBI` method: **S**ituation, **B**ehaviour, **I**mpact.
+It is also commonly known as `STAR` (Situation, Task, Action, Results).
+It's a technique to answer behavioural questions.
+It offers a simple structure that is easy to remember and works for the majority of questions you may be asked.
+It consists of the following:

-* Have a "setup", just like in comedy when telling a joke, to explain the context;
-* Clearly outline your tasks and responsibilities.
-Separate them from the broader "team";
-* Describe the results (impact) of your work.
-Use data to avoid ambiguous statements that cannot be checked.
+* A "situation" block, which describes the context necessary to understand your actions;
+* A description of the actions you've taken, or your "behaviour", within that context, enabling the results of the project;
+* The "impact" of your actions to the project, and its end results.

+With that in mind, let's review that answer:

 > At Amazon on 2020, my team was tasked with delivering a new feature on the payment service; By Q4, we should accept a new payment method, with complete integration with reconciliation and fraud services.